 Whenever a nursing home allows an employee to abuse or be neglectful in treatment of a resident, that nursing homes may be liable for any damage that results.
 All employers are responsible for the actions of their employees, and nursing homes are no exception.
 Many cases bring dual claims against the abusive employees for direct neglect and against nursing homes for neglectful hiring practices.

-A Western PA nursing home abuse lawyer could help protect the rights of injured nursing home residents.
+A Western, PA nursing home abuse lawyer could help protect the rights of injured nursing home residents.
 Attorneys could perform investigations into the incident, evaluate the hiring and training practices of nursing homes and demand fair payment for your losses.
-Contact us to get started by talking to a nursing home abuse lawyer today.
+Contact Marcus & Mack today and get started by talking to a well-practiced legal professional.